NelsonSantos/Rednet.DataAccess/README.md

 ### Setup
 * Available on NuGet: https://www.nuget.org/packages/Rednet.DataAccess [![NuGet](https://img.shields.io/nuget/v/Rednet.DataAccess.svg?label=NuGet)](https://www.nuget.org/packages/Rednet.DataAccess/)

-## For updates news, here or follow me on twitter:
+## For update news, follow me on twitter:
 * [@nelson_santos](https://twitter.com/rednetsoftware)
 * [@rednetsoftware](https://twitter.com/nelson_santos)

 **Rednet.DataAccess is one more another component to work with data that simplifies your use.**

-In my long journey to work with data, I have used much data access libraries to simplify the development, but in some moment, this libraries always presents a problem which is difficult to solve, and in most cases I always have to code SQL queries for data retrieving and performance.
+In my long journey to work with data, I have used lot of data access libraries to simplify the development, but in some moment, this libraries always presents a problem which is difficult to solve, and in most cases I always have to code SQL queries for data retrieving and performance.

 The process of coding SQL queries always force me to remember of column and tables names that is all the time changing in our projects.

-With my solution, we will define the classes with some of your properties with attributes that indicate our preferences on the tables and columns, and execute CRUD operations and data queries with a strong typing approach, and in the background it will generate the appropriate connection and SQL statement for us.
+With Rednet.DataAccess, we will define the classes with some of your properties with attributes that indicate our preferences on the tables and columns, and execute CRUD operations and data queries with a strong typing approach, and in the background it will generate the appropriate connections and SQL statements for us.

 **Ok, go to samples!**

 Before use, we need to set up the database configuration.
-We need todo this only once, for example, on start routine of our app.
+We need todo this only once, for example, on startup routine of our app.

 `DatabaseObjectShared` is a class that will contains the parameters to connect on database.
 `DataFunctionsSQLite` is one of the supported databases of the framework.